danicat/public-speaking/README.md

 I can also speak about career, leadership and personal development.

 If you want me to speak at your conference please raise a Request for Speaker issue on this repository or send your invitation to daniela.petruzalek@gmail.com.
-Please make sure to include event name, website, date, location and if you cover travel expenses or not (if outside London, UK).
+Please make sure to include event name, website, date, location and if its a closed event or a community event.

 It is also good to have an idea of what kind of presentation you have in mind.
 If you want an original talk, you may want to have a look at the [past events](#past-events) session below to have an idea of what kind of talks I did before.

-### Active talks as of November 2020
+### Active talks as of September 2021

 1. Getting Started with Open Source
 2. The Data Engineer Path